giocomai/castarter/README.md

 -   `index_download` - a table with four columns.
 New rows appear here only when a download has been attempted.

-    -   `index_id`: an integer, matching the identifier defined in the previous table
+    -   `id`: an integer, matching the identifier defined in the previous table
     -   `datetime`: timestamp of when download was attempted
     -   `status`: http response status code, such as 200 for successful,